-Dr. David Bartlett
+Dr. David L. Bartlett

-Dr. David Bartlett is board certified in general surgery and specializes in treating peritoneal mesothelioma and other carcinomas that develop in the peritoneal region such as liver and bile duct cancer and abdominal sarcomas.
+He is board certified in general surgery and specializes in treating peritoneal mesothelioma and other carcinomas that develop in the peritoneal region, such as liver and bile duct cancer and abdominal sarcomas.
 A specific area of interest to Dr. Bartlett is the research and development of new treatment techniques for patients that have developed cancer in the peritoneal cavity.
 His expertise lies in delivering targeted chemotherapy agents directly to the blood vessels that are associated with a tumor.
 He has also assisted with developing a technique to deliver chemotherapy directly into the peritoneal cavity in patients that present with localized malignancies in that region.